Excerpt from Ravenwolf:

 seems to touch on themes of balance and unity

 between genders.
-Women are empowered in the
+Women are empowered in

-story with the depiction of powerful female
+the story with the depiction of powerful female

-goddesses, but Heckart carefully avoids the trap
+goddesses, but Heckart carefully avoids the

-of choosing one sex over the other by
+trap of choosing one sex over the other by

-emphasizing the need of each to come together
+emphasizing the need of each to come

-as a balanced whole.
+together as a balanced whole.

 The story will be entertaining to most and

-fascinating to anyone interested in Celtic history
+fascinating to anyone interested in Celtic

-and myth. -– Reviewed byAmanda Yesilbas at HNR
+history and myth. -– Reviewed byAmanda

 Entire Review of Ravenwolf on Historical Novel